Skip to main content

 • Managers in delegation: Granting administrative permissions to a user from a different organization where the organizations depend on each other

-A list of Manager Roles is available with a description of permissions.
-Managers can be assigned to both human users and service users eg, for managing certain tasks programmatically.
+A list of Administrator Roles is available with a description of permissions.
+Managers can be assigned to both human users and service users, e.g., for managing certain tasks programmatically.

 Managers in isolation

-An user with the Manager roles IAM_OWNER or ORG_OWNER might want to assign other users from their organization elevated permissions to handle certain aspects of the IAM tasks.
+A user with Administrator roles IAM_OWNER or ORG_OWNER might want to assign other users from their organization elevated permissions to handle certain aspects of the IAM tasks.
 This could be permission to assign authorizations within this isolated organization (ORG_USER_MANAGER) or handling setup of projects and applications (PROJECT_OWNER).

 Managers in delegation